-Income (million LBP) Rates Exemptions

-up to 6 2%

-6-15 4% " Subject to reciprocity: salaries and allowances of ambassadors of foreign states and their foreign staff.

-15-30 7% " Disablement pensions " Wages of agricultural laborers " Wages of nurses and cleaners in hospitals, orphanages, asylum

-30-60 11% wages of hurses and cleaners in hospitals, or plantages, asymmetry and other medical and first aid institutions. wages of foreign employees in the Union of Arab Capital and
+Income (million LBP) Rates Exemptions up to 6 2% 6-15 4% " Subject to reciprocity: salaries and allowances of ambassadors of foreign states and their foreign staff.
+15-30 7% " Disablement pensions " Wages of agricultural laborers 30-60 11% Wages of nurses and cleaners in hospitals, orphanages, asylum and other medical and first aid institutions.
+60-120 15% " Wages of foreign employees in the Union of Arab Capital and Financial Markets.

-60-120 15% Financial Markets.

 Over 120 20%